Where to Stay in Costa Rica First Time: 16 Best Areas

 Stay In Santa Teresa If you are a fan of fresh seafood; you want a tourist resort without so many people; you want a great choice of beaches.

-Best places to stay in Santa Teresa:
+Best places to stay in Costa Rica in Santa Teresa:

 🔍MORE HOTEL DEALS IN SANTA TERESA